-Agency staff has tried to project revenues and expenditures as close to expected throughout the Agency's budget given that tax receipts are reasonably estimable and the Agency will be taking a large loan from the City in order to replace its fund balance.
+Agency's budget given that tax receipts are reasonably estimable and the Agency will be taking a large loan from the City in order to replace its fund balance.
 On the expenditure side, the Agency is aware that it has large commitments related to investments previously agreed to and has budgeted all of the commitments that it expects to be able to accommodate and still provide a balanced budget.
 Normally revenues would be projected low and expenditures high, however, without a completed 22-23 audit, staff has projected as conservatively as possible.